 If you'd like to be updated about the release of each new video please visit the WSB YouTube channel and don't forget to SUBSCRIBE.

 Here's a collection of wild swimming photos taken of the brothers throughout the last decade or so.
 You'll find a variety of far-flung lakes, lagoons and rivers in here, situated in all kinds of far-flung locations from the Dominican Republic and Belize to Indonesia and Australia.
 There's a fair amount of photos from ol' stormy blighty as well, see if you can pick them out as you flick through...

 Photos by James Silson, Beth Harrison, David Renton and Jody Daunton (www.jodydaunton.co.uk).

 You can also check out the Wild Swimming Brothers' Instagram feed for a frequent mixture of updates related to wild swimming and adventure.
 This is a great way to keep track of their latest announcements, like upcoming swims and events.
-The brothers love to hear back from their following so please don't hesitate to drop them a comment or hit the like button.
+The brothers love to hear from fellow swimmers and adventurers so please don't hesitate to drop them a comment.